Ukrainian Christmas Breakfast – A Holiday Tradition

 Every since I was a little girl, Christmas morning meant two things: 1.
 Santa had come and gone and 2.
 I was about to gorge myself with Ukrainian Christmas Breakfast.

 I’m 1/4 Ukrainian, but I’m not into the traditional Ukrainian foods: I like perogies, but you won’t find me in the same room as cabbage rolls or anything that has fish.
 So with that being said, my version of Ukrainian Christmas Breakfast is not the typical version that you find when you Google that said phrase.
-I guess you can say that it’s been “westernized”.
+I guess you can say that it’s been “westernized”, but it’s still really good Ukrainian food to me.

 Ukrainian Christmas Breakfast